aiizadku/mastermind-game/README.md

 ## Overview

-I created this game as Maven project in  Java language and my User Interface is Command Line or Terminal of IntellijIDEA.\
+I created this game as Maven project in Java programming language and my User Interface is Command Line or Terminal of IntellijIDEA.\
-First I created Mastermind class with main method which calls my play method.
-In play method I implemented the logic of the game.
+First I created Mastermind class with `main` method which calls my `play` method.
+In `play` method I implemented the logic of the game.
 I used Random Number Generator API (https://www.random.org/clients/http/api/) for generating 4 number combinations.
-I am handling this call in separate method,then I called that method at the very beginning of the code to get randomNumber.
+I am handling this call in separate method, then I called that method at the very beginning of the code to get randomNumber.
-I also created Scanner object from Java library to get input/guesses from player.
-In my play method I compare input with randomnuNumber and print feedback.
+I also created `Scanner` object from Java library to get input/guesses from player.
+In my `play` method I compare input with randomNumber and print out feedback.
-It keeps taking input from player until player guesses correct combination and wins or loses if no more attempts left.
+It keeps taking input from player until player guesses correct combinations and wins or loses if no more attempts left.

 ## Play/Run
  I added `maven exec plugin`, so user can be able to run locally using Command Line.